bek0s/gbkfit-legacy/README.md

 GBKFIT models observations with a combination of two models: a Data Model (DModel), and a Galaxy Model (GModel).
 The former is used to describe the data structure of the observation, while the latter is used to describe the observed galaxy.
-Data and galaxy models come in the form of modules, and by convention their names start with `gbkfit_dmodel_` and `gbkfit_gmodel_` respectively.
+By convention, the name of the data and galaxy models start with `gbkfit.dmodel.` and `gbkfit.gmodel.` respectively.

-Similarly to data and galaxy models, optimization techniques come in the form of modules which are called Fitters, and by convention their names start with `gbkfit_fitter_`.
+In GBKFIT, the optimization techniques are called fitters, and by convention, their names start with `gbkfit.fitter.`.

 ### Performance